komikomiii/CryptoTips_39/README.md

 # Crypto Tips - Web3 Tipping Platform

-A decentralized tipping platform built on Web3 technology, allowing content creators to receive cryptocurrency tips from their supporters.
+A decentralized tipping platform built on Web3 technology, allowing content creators to receive cryptocurrency tips from their supporters.1

 ## Features